niksy/statua-dialog/README.md

 ##### explicitClose

+Type: `boolean`
-Type: `boolean` Default: `false`
+Default: `false`

-Option for disabling modal instance close on `esc` key press, or when modal backdrop is clicked.
+Option for disabling modal instance close on `Escape` key press, or when modal backdrop is clicked.

 ### instance.show()